Preventing diseases in backyard poultry

 The following additional hygiene measures can help protect you and your family:

-- don’t touch your face or mouth after handling birds, their eggs or equipment (such as feed and water troughs, nest boxes)
+- don’t touch your eyes, nose or mouth after handling birds, their eggs or equipment (such as feed and water troughs, nest boxes)

 - don’t let poultry inside your house, especially in areas where food or drink is prepared, served, or stored